developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 See Management Extensions.

 ### Managed Configurations
 A method for Android apps to expose configuration options and accept settings.
-Through a specially designed configurable application called OemConfig, Zebra has developed a method of leveraging the extension mechanism in Managed Configurations (formerly “Application Restrictions”) to configure the settings of a device.
+Through a specially designed configurable application called [OemConfig](#oemconfig), Zebra has developed a method of leveraging the extension mechanism defined in Managed Configurations (formerly “Application Restrictions”) to configure the settings of a device.

-OemConfig is the Google-recommended approach for OEMs to publish extended functionality and for EMMs to remotely configure devices.

 ### Management Extensions (MX)
 The Zebra-proprietary Privilege Escalation method designed to enable an unprivileged EMM agent to access all “missing” functions needed to enable an EMM vendor to implement a “complete” EMM solution for managing Zebra Android devices.
 MX was developed in parallel with the Android Device Administrator, and predates the availability of the Profile Owner and Device Owner Privilege Escalation methods.

+### McTool
+A Java app developed by Zebra Technologies that presents a data-driven user interface from the contents of a schema.
+[Download McTool]().

 ##MDM
 Mobile Device Management.
 See EMM.

+### OemConfig
+A Google-recommended approach developed by Zebra Technologies that configures Zebra devices using Android Managed Configurations when no Android Enterprise API is available.

 ### PO
 See Profile Owner.